-As we age, it’s even more important to pay attention to our daily habits and general health.
+As we age, paying attention to our daily habits and general health is even more important.
 While we can have the best exercise regimes and diet, there are other key health factors to consider.
-Staying healthy is something we want not only for the longevity benefit but also quality of life.
+Staying healthy is something we want not only for the longevity benefit but also for quality of life.
 You want to live fully until the day you die not be trapped in a retirement home or wheelchair.
 Though those things happen to healthy individuals as well, having good health habits early on will help you steer away from that path.
 Speaking of which, here are some of my favorite simple habits to keep you healthy.

 Habits to Keep You Healthy #1: Maintaining Muscle Mass